kocsismate/php-di-container-benchmarks/README.md

 If you don't want to use Docker then you have to take several steps before running the benchmark:

+- Install a web server and configure it to be able to serve "public/index.php"
 - Install PHP 7.1  at least with OPcache enabled
 - Install Composer
-- Install a web server which is capable of executing PHP scripts (for instance Apache, nginx)
-- Install dependencies by running `composer install`
+- Install the benchmark dependencies by running `composer install`
-- Define the `BENCHMARK_URL` environment variable where the "public/index.php" script is available.
+- Set the `BENCHMARK_URL` environment variable with the URL where the "public/index.php" is available.
 For instance:

 ```bash
 export BENCHMARK_URL=http://localhost/index.php